-Programme Calendar: Post-Summer School
+Programme Calendar:

-The programme calendars below outline the content and delivery schedule for years 1 and 2 of the BA (Hons) Learning and Teaching (Secondary Education) (Top-Up) (Part-Time) award.
+The programme calendars below outline the content and delivery schedule for years 1 and 2 of the BA (Hons) Learning and Teaching Primary Education (Top-up) award.

 Wherever possible, part-time students will be taught with the full-time students and the calendar has been planned to facilitate this.
 Part-time students will attend the programme for three days a week.
 At least one session per week will be delivered online to facilitate access to the learning materials.